mananomartinez/cribl_interview/README.md

 #### Find specific text/keyword matches
 In order to expedite the process of finding text/keywords in a file, it will be simpler to perform the search in the files themselves and return the log entries that contain the matching text.

-The search will be done in parallel and each matching line in a file will be aggregated to a final hash map that aggregates the results per file.
+To ensure that the code is performant, the search will be done in parallel and each matching line in a file will be aggregated to a final hash map that aggregates the results per file.

+#### Return specific number of entries
+An endponing

 #### Considerations